Unite por la Libertad y la Dignidad

-Unite for Freedom and Dignity (Unite por la Libertad y la Dignidad), or UNITE, is an Argentine right-wing political party.
-It was founded in 2015 as a district party in the Province of Santa Fe, and in 2017 as a national party.
+Unite for Freedom and Dignity (Unite por la Libertad y la Dignidad), or UNITE, is an Argentine right-wing conservative political party.
+It was founded in 2013 as a district party in the Province of Santa Fe, and in 2017 as a national party.

 History

 2018

-In 2018 José Alejandro Bonacci, president of the party, decided to form the ultranationalist Patriot Front together with the Popular Country Party, Neighborhood Flag and the People in Action party.
+In 2018, José Alejandro Bonacci, president of the party, decided to form the ultranationalist Patriot Front, together with the Popular Country Party, Neighborhood Flag, and the People in Action party.
 They defined themselves as a nationalist alternative to the populist left and the liberal center-right.
 With disturbances in the party, the alliance would be dissolved, without being able to participate in any election.

 2019

-In 2019 UNITE formed the liberal alliance Frente Despertar, together with the Constitutional Nationalist Party-UNIR, the Union of the Democratic Center and the Libertarian Party.
+In 2019, UNITE formed the liberal alliance Frente Despertar, together with the Constitutional Nationalist Party-UNIR, the Union of the Democratic Center, and the Libertarian Party.
 After a sudden abandonment of the UNIR Party, to form part of Together for Change, the party would be the body through which the front candidates ran.
 They failed to register the alliance, because not all the parties maintained the requirements.

 2021

-In 2021 UNITE became part of the La Libertad Avanza alliance.
-In the City of Buenos Aires it presented as a candidate for deputy the syncretic model Cinthia Fernández.
+In 2021, UNITE became part of the La Libertad Avanza alliance.
+In the City of Buenos Aires, it presented as a candidate for deputy the syncretic model Cinthia Fernández.
 The candidate did not pass the "PASO" elections.